-Magnitude 5.2 quake shakes central North Island, near Taumarunui, sirens triggered at Mt Ruapehu
+Magnitude 5.2 earthquake shakes central North Island, sirens triggered at Mt Ruapehu

 The magnitude 5.2 quake was felt by more than 10,000 people.

-A person at Whakapapa skifield said an alarm has activated and people are "rushing down from the mountain".
+A person at Whakapapa skifield said an alarm was activated and people were "rushing down from the mountain".

-New Plymouth couple Steph and Marty Burgess were having a drink at Tussock Cafe and Restaurant, across the road from The Chataeu, where they're staying, when they felt "a short sharp jolt".
+New Plymouth couple Steph Burgess and Marty Foard were having a drink at Tussock Cafe and Restaurant, across the road from The Chateau, where they're staying, when they felt "a short ,sharp jolt".

 "The sirens went off saying 'this is an emergency evacuation, get to higher ground'."

-Locals told them the last time it had happened was about four years ago.
+Locals told them the last time it happened was about four years ago.

 Sensors on the mountain had since recorded mud and debris that was ready to come down, sending skiers fleeing back down the hill.